Mindfulness – Talk 3

 So very naturally [Dogen Zenji says], “Observing the body is body observing.”
 Observing the tape recorder, who observes?
 Finally, nothing.
 Right in the realm of nothing… and then something appears.
 In the world of nothing, it’s not nothing; simultaneously [something] comes up.
 That is a creation.
 So if you see the something created, so-called I, and then I observe, only I appears.
 I observe I. That’s it!
 And then, all sentient beings support me, support my observation.

-So first of all you have to see the total dynamic working inter-opened by the front and back of the maple leaf, constantly.
+So first of all you have to see the total dynamic working interwoven by the front and back of the maple leaf, constantly.
 And then within the world of total dynamic working, then something happens.
 That is showing the front, [in one] moment.
 And then that front is an occurrence within our cognition.
 Then we say: “Yes, maple leaf.”
 But that maple leaf is seen only from the [front], so it’s not the total picture.
 It’s like you take a picture of the back of the maple leaf, and then you say “this is a maple leaf.”
-Of course [it is] a maple leaf, but the maple leaf is seen from just one side; that is called the back, or the front.
-That is always our understanding.
-If you judge it, […] that is a sense of value we always have.
-Our sense of value is important, but it’s very narrow, very shaky.
+Of course [it is] a maple leaf, but the maple leaf is seen from just one side, that is called the back, or the front.
+That is our understanding, always.
+If you judge it, […] that is a sense of value we have. […] Our sense of value is important, but it’s very narrow, very shaky.
 That sense of value we have is always kind of a troublemaker.

-So you can say Dainin Katagiri, and also you can say Minnesota-Zen-Meditation-Center-and-Katagiri, or Katagiri-and-Minnesota-Zen-Meditation-Center, because Meditation Center and Katagiri are the same.
-Observation and the body are the same, body and observation are the same, because my body is exactly observation.
+So you can say Dainin Katagiri, and also you can say Minnesota-Zen-Meditation-Center-and-Katagiri or Katagiri-and-Minnesota-Zen-Meditation-Center, because Meditation Center and Katagiri are the same.
+Observation and the body are the same, body and observation are the same.
+Because my body is exactly observation.
 Nothing else.
-So that’s why it says, “not the observation of other things.”
+So that’s why it says here, “not the observation of other things.”
 Just observation there.
-Observation means the action or total dynamic working that’s there.
+Observation means the activity or total dynamic working that’s there.

 The observation at the very moment is far and away the most excellent occurrence.